Skip to content

 • Image

-With video and audio support coming shortly as well.
 You can configure a policy to apply to only certain content types, which is useful when a policy is constructed and tested specifically for a specific content type.
 For example you may define one policy for user profile images and another for post text.

 Testing your policy